taushifkhan/rmsdpdb/readme.md

 # rmsdpdb

-Calculates the CA rmsd between two PDB structures, and generates the optimal superposition between them
+Calculates the RMSD of the CA atoms between two PDB structures, and generates the optimal superposition between them.

 ## Installation